MeloveGupta/flare-x-risein/README.md

-Card Drawer – Simple Solidity Smart Contract
+# Card Drawer – Simple Solidity Smart Contract

-Welcome to the Card Drawer project — a beginner-friendly Solidity smart contract designed to demonstrate the fundamentals of contract state, simple logic, and function interaction on the blockchain.

-This project is intentionally kept as simple as possible so newcomers can understand, deploy, and interact with it without facing complexity.
+A minimal and beginner-friendly Solidity smart contract that simulates drawing cards from a deck.
+No complicated logic, no randomness, and no arrays — just the most basic version of a card-drawing mechanism, perfect for learning smart contract fundamentals.

-Project Description
+## Project Description

-The Card Drawer is a minimal smart contract that simulates drawing cards from a virtual deck.
+The Card Drawer smart contract is designed as an extremely simple Web3 learning project.
+It allows users to draw cards sequentially from a virtual deck of 52 cards.
+Each call to drawCard() returns the next card number, starting from 1 up to 52.
-Instead of handling a full deck or randomness, this contract uses a simple counter that increments each time a card is drawn.

-It’s a great starting point for learning:

-How smart contracts store and update state

-How functions modify and return values

-How basic contract logic works in Solidity

-Developers can later extend this with randomness, full deck arrays, suits/ranks, or NFT minting.
+This project is intentionally kept minimal to help beginners understand how smart contracts work, how state changes happen, and how blockchain functions operate.

-What It Does
+## What It Does

-Starts with a deck counter at 0
+Starts with an internal cardNumber set to 0

-Each call to drawCard() increases the card number by 1
+Each time you call drawCard(), the contract increments the number and returns a card (1–52)

-Cards go from 1 to 52

 Prevents drawing more than 52 cards

-Can reset the deck anytime using resetDeck()
+Allows resetting the deck back to the start using resetDeck()

-This provides a clean and safe way to learn how contracts behave with state changes.
+It acts like a very simple counter-based card drawer — ideal for learning, testing, or using as a base for more advanced logic.

-Features
+## Features

-Extremely beginner-friendly
+Beginner-friendly and extremely easy to understand

-Only one state variable
+Only one state variable (cardNumber)

-Only two functions (drawCard and resetDeck)
+Only two functions

-Easy to deploy and test on Remix or Hardhat

-Great base for future upgrades (random draws, full deck logic, etc.)
+drawCard() – draws the next card

+resetDeck() – resets the deck

+No arrays, loops, randomness, or advanced concepts

+Fully compatible with Remix, Foundry, Hardhat, and any EVM chain

+Perfect starter smart contract for learning state updates